betab0t/vector_ros/README.md

 * Main package, contains message service descriptors and example nodes, such as a red ball tracker.
 ## [vector_ros_driver](https://github.com/betab0t/vector_ros_driver)
 * Physical / "real" robot driver node - this node does the actual interface to Vector using Vector Python SDK.
-* Notice this package was developed using Python 3.6 to work with Vector's SDK. :python:
+* Notice this package was developed using Python 3.6 to work with Vector's SDK. :snake:
 * Offers easy deployment using Docker! :whale:
 ## [cozmo_simulation](https://bitbucket.org/theconstructcore/cozmo_simulation/)
 * Simulated robot package for both Cozmo and Vector, created by the guys at [The Construct](http://theconstructsim.com) so we can use Vector in Gazebo.